Everything You Need to Know About Hyaluronic Acid Injections

 The effects of HA injections typically last between 6 to 18 months, depending on factors like the type of injection, area treated, and individual metabolism.
 Follow-up treatments may be required to maintain results.

-Ideal candidates are those looking to reduce signs of aging such as wrinkles, fine lines, or volume loss in the face.
+Ideal candidates are those looking to reduce signs of ageing such as wrinkles, fine lines, or volume loss in the face.
 It is also suitable for individuals with osteoarthritis or joint pain.
 People with severe allergies or skin infections may not be good candidates.

 Recovery is generally quick, with most people resuming their normal activities within a day.
 Some minor swelling, redness, or bruising may occur, but this typically subsides within a few days.